Author: Andrew Calandro

 Even though every victim and personal injury case is unique because of the particular circumstances and facts involved, there are some common elements and procedures in virtually every personal injury lawsuit.
 These are outlined below:

 1. After the Accident.
-The very first step is you and anyone else must assess any injuries they might have sustained and seek immediate medical attention after the accident.
+First, you and anyone else must assess any injuries they might have sustained and seek immediate medical attention after the accident.
 Make sure to file a written report.
 After a car accident, this means contacting the police as soon as possible.
-If an accident occurs in a store where there has been a slip and fall, you’ll want to get a written report from the store manager.
+If an accident occurs in a store with a slip and fall, you’ll want to get a written report from the store manager.

 • Filing a Lawsuit.
 When settlement negotiations fail, you may need to sue those responsible.
 This could include a company or an individual.
-A lawsuit must be filed with the clerk of the court, and all defendants must be served with the complaint, accompanied by a summons.
-A summons informs the defendant of the amount of time in which to file an answer.
+A lawsuit must be filed with the court clerk, and all defendants must be served with the complaint, accompanied by a summons.
+A summons informs the defendant of the amount of time to file an answer.
 As we mentioned earlier, the statute of limitations in Florida on filing a lawsuit following an incident is limited.
-Consult an attorney immediately following your incident to ensure that your claim is filed within that time frame.
+Consult an attorney immediately following your incident to ensure your claim is filed within that time frame.

 • Settlement.
 In a settlement, the two parties agree to end the case based on certain arrangements.
 Most of the time, the plaintiff agrees to drop the lawsuit in exchange for compensation.
-Upon agreeing on an amount, its documented and the settlement is finalized.
+It’s documented upon agreeing on an amount, and the settlement is finalized.
 The court then reviews the information and makes a contract.
-In addition to the agreed dollar amount, these contracts may also include provisions preventing further funds from being sought later on or disallowing disclosure of the sum of the settlement.
+In addition to the agreed dollar amount, these contracts may include provisions preventing further funds from being sought later or disallowing disclosure of the settlement sum.

 • Going To Court.
-When the parties cannot come to an agreement, then the case goes to trial.
+When the parties cannot agree, then the case goes to trial.
 The case will be before a jury consisting of six jurors and one or two alternates (or sometimes just the judge alone), and the jury will render a verdict on any liability and damages awarded, if any.
 It is hard to predict how a jury will rule.
-There is also the high cost of taking a case to trial, which makes settlement the preferred course, since it is hard to predict what kind of verdict a jury will deliver.
-Because most personal injury cases involve uncertainties and high expenses, they are settled prior to trial.
+There is also the high cost of taking a case to trial, which makes settlement the preferred course since it is hard to predict what kind of verdict a jury will deliver.
+Because most personal injury cases involve uncertainties and high expenses, they are settled before trial.

 Settlement of the case offers certainty and immediate payment.
-Typically, it is within a couple of weeks after the settlement has been finalized that the victim knows exactly how much he or she will get and when.
+Typically, within a couple of weeks after the settlement has been finalized, the victim knows exactly how much he or she will get and when.
 A jury may award an amount lower than the settlement offer if the case goes to trial.
-In addition, the damages might be more than the settlement award and it could still take years before the victim receives any of the money if the other party makes an appeal.
+In addition, the damages might be more than the settlement award, and it could still take years before the victim receives any of the money if the other party appeals.

-Reach out to our lawyers at Calandro Law in Riverview Florida if you’ve suffered an injury and want to file a claim for compensation.
+If you’ve suffered an injury and want to file a personal injury claim process, contact our lawyers at Calandro Law in Riverview, Florida.
 We’re prepared to guide you through the claims process and get you the fair settlement you deserve.
 Schedule a free consultation to find out how much your claim might be worth.

 Calandro Law Personal Injury Lawyers

-Andrew J. Calandro is named among the 5% of Florida’s Super Lawyers.
-He’s a top-rated personal injury lawyer located in Riverview, Florida, and provides legal services for a variety of different case types.
+Andrew J. Calandro is among 5% of Florida’s Super Lawyers.
+He’s a top-rated personal injury lawyer in Riverview, Florida, and provides legal services for various case types.
 Andrew Calandro has also been selected to Rising Stars for 2021.

 Schedule a free consultation today by calling us at (813) 563-6463 or filling out the form on the right side of the page.